 Treating & Preventing Alcohol Addiction in Young Adults

 If your teen struggles with alcohol use or alcohol addiction, or if you’re looking for ways to prevent underage drinking, there are things that you can do.
 In terms of prevention, parents can highlight the dangers of teen alcohol use and help their children understand the science behind addiction.
 Practicing early intervention and prevention is key in helping teens understand the dangers of consuming alcohol while underage and helping them keep up healthy habits.

 If your teen does have an unhealthy relationship with alcohol, or you believe they have an AUD, it may be time to help get them treatment for alcohol addiction.
-Consider working with them to take an alcohol addiction self-assessment.
 Involving them in the decision-making and speaking to them as an adult can go a long way in getting them on board if treatment is the best route to take.

 Find Out if Your Insurance Plan Covers Alcohol Addiction Rehab

-American Addiction Centers can improve treatment outcomes for those in recovery from alcohol abuse and AUD.
+American Addiction Centers can provide help and support to to those who are struggling with teenage alcohol abuse, young adult alcohol abuse, and AUD.
 To find out if your insurance covers alcohol addiction treatment at an American Addiction Centers facility, click here or fill out the form below.
 Your information is kept 100% confidential.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.